AlexLittlejohn/Jokes/README.md

-#  Alex's lame jokes
+#  The Joke Book

-Over 500 lame jokes sourced from [https://icanhasdadjoke.com](https://icanhasdadjoke.com).
-Illustrations by [https://icons8.com](https://icons8.com/ouch)
+Around 350ish jokes for your enjoyment

 ### Technical stuff

 To build this project you'll need to Xcode 11.
-The app supports iOS 13 and is built using SwiftUI.
+The app supports iOS 14 and is built using SwiftUI.